 This 343-page volume contains the minutes of the Naval Consulting Board (NCB) for the period October 7, 1915-March 22, 1919.
 It was presented to Secretary of the Navy Charles Edison in 1940 by Thomas Robins, former secretary of NCB, "as a record of part of your Father's [wartime] activities."
 The NCB was created in July 1915 as the result of discussions between Edison and Secretary of the Navy Josephus Daniels, with the advice of Miller Reese Hutchison, Edison's chief engineer and personal representative.
-The Board's membership, confirmed at its first meeting in October 1915, included two representatives from each of the eleven professional engineering societies, as well as Edison and Hutchison.
+The Board's membership, confirmed at its first meeting in October 1915, included two representatives from eleven engineering and scientific societies, as well as Edison and Hutchison.
 Although Edison served as chairman of the NCB, his role was largely ceremonial, with the administrative work carried out by Robins and by first vice chairman William L. Saunders.

 Prior to the entrance of the United States into World War I, the Board generally met once a month.
 The first meeting was held at the headquarters of the Navy Department in Washington, D.C., but subsequent meetings were usually held in the Engineering Societies Building in New York City.
 The meetings occasionally took place in other New York City locations such as the Brooklyn Navy Yard, the Edison Diamond Disc Shop on Fifth Avenue, and the India House.
 The meeting of September 19, 1916, at which the NCB's official authorization by Congress was discussed, took place in Washington.
 After the United States declared war on Germany in April 1917, the NCB began meeting on a biweekly basis, generally in Washington.
 Edison attended six of the ten meetings that took place in 1915-1916.
 Beginning in 1917, however, he devoted almost all of his time to his wartime research projects and attended only the meeting of October 20, 1917.
 Hutchison continued to attend on a regular basis and occasionally presented the NCB with reports on Edison's research.